 - Try a hand at cooking – It’s never too early to learn to cook – you could let your child cook simple stuff in the kitchen – who knows maybe this could be the start of an exciting culinary dream.
 ‘Cooking without Fire’ sessions can churn out yummy recipes like a tuna sandwich, the strawberry milkshake or something healthy and wholesome like Fruity Peanut Butter Pitas!

-- Get ahead of school – Learning online is another great option for the winter break.
+- Get ahead of school – Learning online is another great option for the cold winters.
 Parents can choose from a wide array of eLearning alternatives which can help child stay ahead of their class. eLearning sites such as etutorworld.com offer personalized online tutoring sessions for school students in math, science and English.
 Their grade specific worksheets are interesting and effective which can help your child gain the extra edge by staying ahead of her peers.

 - Play family board games–Get the kids offline – plug off devices and bring the family together.
 Unpack those long-forgotten board games and get the kids to plan game sessions for the whole family.
 Monopoly, Ker Plunk, Pictionary are all fantastic options.